ni/nimi-python/docs/nidcpower/class.rst

             :return:

-                    Returns the maximum voltage level that can be set on an output channel with the specified **currentLimit**.
+                    Returns the maximum voltage level that can be set on a channel with the specified **currentLimit**.